abukhalil-LTUC-ASAC/102-learning-journal/the_3w.md

-# The What, Who and How to Website!
+# The What, Who And How To Website!

 Understanding **What** is in a website's content, starts with understanding the syntax and structure, purpose and finally the content and design.